memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

 EXECUTE CALL tgn.update(createdEdges) RETURN 1;
 ```

-The second option is to add all the edges and then call the algorithm with those
+The second option is to add all the edges and then call the algorithm with them:
-edges:

 ```cypher
 MATCH (n)-[e]->(m)